US Retail Shift: Indian Suppliers Lead Sustainable Sourcing

 7. Pricing and Profitability: A Win-Win

-With the 125%+ tariffs on Chinese disposable goods, American importers are seeing landed cost reductions of up to 30% when switching to Indian suppliers.
+With tariffs of 125% or more on Chinese disposable goods, American importers are seeing significant cost reductions of up to 30% when switching to Indian suppliers, making it a financially sound decision and instilling confidence in the profitability of the shift.

 Coupled with: